 Sqirl

-Many of the most beloved and unique rooftop restaurants in Los Angeles are tiny establishments with big reputations, and that’s particularly true of the all-day Silver Lake cafe Sqirl.
+Sqirl is one of the many beloved and unique rooftop restaurants in Los Angeles.
 It claims a loyal community of regulars who line up for signature dishes like brioche toast slathered with seasonal house-made jam and fresh ricotta.

-They offer as many satisfying options for vegetarians and vegans as they do for meat lovers.
 Combined with the temptation of that extraordinary house-made jam — which you can also get by the jar — it’s not surprising that Sqirl tends to be crowded beyond belief.
-Go early in the morning or later in the afternoon to escape the rush and see panoramic views, and you won’t be disappointed.

 The Griddle Cafe

-Popular with locals and located on a quiet stretch of Sunset Boulevard, the Griddle Cafe is famous for its generous portions, mouth-watering all-day breakfasts, and all-around great American diner food.
+The Griddle Cafe is famous for its generous portions, mouth-watering all-day breakfasts, and all-around great American diner food.
+Popular with locals this unique spot is located on a quiet stretch of Sunset Boulevard.

 Some of the striking options include French toast with fillings like Chips Ahoy or Nutella or pancakes infused with Kahlua and Bailey’s.
 Regular versions of these dishes are available too.
 Lunch features an array of tacos, salads, burgers, and sandwiches on a menu that should please the most ravenous appetite.